omidb/DGraph/README.md

         )
       )
 ```
-we can perform many operation on it like Scala colections:
+we can perform many operation on it like Scala collections:
 ```scala
  g.containsNode("n0") //check if it contains a node g.containsEdge("e0") //check if it contains an edge